ZTE gets a deal with the US that brings it back from the brink

 Neither the Commerce Department, the White House nor ZTE immediately responded to requests for comment.

-On Tuesday, it was reported that the company agreed in principle to a settlement that would lift the seven-year Commerce Department ban preventing US companies from doing business with ZTE.
+On Tuesday, it was reported that ZTE, the fourth-largest smartphone maker in the US by market share, had agreed in principle to a settlement that would lift the seven-year Commerce Department ban preventing US companies from doing business with it.

 The May ban came after the government determined that ZTE violated terms of a 2017 settlement by failing to fire employees involved with illegally shipping US equipment to Iran and North Korea.